Implications of sparsity and high triangle density for graph representation learning

 \section{DISCUSSION}

 This paper shows that sparse graphs with high triangle density are possible under an inner product model in which the node representations lie on a finite-dimensional manifold in infinite-dimensional space.
-We believe this is a simpler and more general answer to the corresponding impossibility result for inner product models in finite-dimensional space, compared to existing proposals such as `the nodes have \emph{two representations} and connect with probability $\text{logistic}(\langle X_i,Y_j\rangle)$' \citep{chanpuriya2020node}.
+We believe this is a simpler and more general answer to the corresponding impossibility result for inner product models in finite-dimensional space, compared to existing proposals such as the approach of \cite{chanpuriya2020node}, where each node has \emph{two representations}, $X_i$ and $Y_i$, and nodes $i$ and $j$ connect with probability $\text{logistic}(\langle X_i,Y_j\rangle)$' .
 A simpler model is easier to test, communicate, and reason about, and these are important advantages in network modelling applications affecting society, such as epidemiology.
-Against this, improved graph analysis procedures could equally well be used for negative societal outcomes.

 The presence of a manifold embedded in infinite-dimensional space would indicate several possibilities which we haven't yet pursued.
 For node classification, it is not actually obvious that graph embedding is necessary at all, just as dimension reduction does not always help regression \citep{jolliffe1982note}.
 In standard regression, there is an interesting line of research showing that several techniques, including feedforward neural networks \citep{nakada2020adaptive} and $K$ nearest neighbour methods \citep{kpotufe2011k}, automatically adapt to manifold structure in feature space.
 In a similar vein, classification algorithms working directly on the graph, i.e., without embedding, might be developed to exploit the intrinsic dimension of the nodes, on more informed assumptions about the manifold than were available previously.
 Another interesting direction for future work would be to investigate how one might combine embeddings of local neighbourhoods to build a good global representation.
 Work in this vein has already been conducted in matrix factorisation in the context of recommender systems \citep{lee2013local, mackey2011divide}.